 On September 9, 2021, the Company entered into a COVID-19 License Agreement to use, promote, offer for sale, import, export, sell and distribute drugs that treat Covid-19 infections, using TheraCour's proprietary as well as patented technology and intellectual property.
-Pursuant to such license agreement, the Board of Directors authorized the issuance of 100,000 fully vested shares of the Company's Series A preferred stock as a license milestone payment and recorded an expense of \$935,088 for the three months ended September 30, 2021.
+Pursuant to such license agreement, the Board of Directors authorized the issuance of 100,000 fully vested shares of the Company's Series A preferred stock as a license milestone payment and recorded an expense of \$0 and \$935,088 for the three and six months ended December 31, 2021.

 On September 14, 2021, the Board of Directors and Dr. Anil Diwan, President and Chairman of the Board agreed to the extension of Dr. Diwan's employment agreement for a period of one year from July 1, 2021 through June 30, 2022 under the same general terms and conditions.
-The Company granted Dr. Diwan an award of 10,204 shares of the Company's Series A Preferred Stock.
+The Company granted Dr. Diwan an award of 10,204 shares of the Company's Series A preferred stock.
 The shares shall be vested in quarterly installments of 2,551 shares on September 30, 2021, December 31, 2021, March 31, 2022 and June 30, 2022 and are subject to forfeiture.
-The Company recognized non-cash compensation expense related to the issuance of the Series A preferred stock of \$27,246 for the three months ended September 30, 2021.
-The balance of \$81,736 will be recognized as the remaining 7,653 shares vest and service is rendered for the year ended June 30, 2022.
+The Company recognized non-cash compensation expense related to the issuance of the Series A preferred stock of \$27,246 and \$54,492 for the three and six months ended December 31, 2021, respectively.
+The balance of \$54,490 will be recognized as the remaining 5,102 shares vest and service is rendered for the year ended June 30, 2022.

-For the three months ended September 30, 2021, the Company's Board of Directors authorized the issuance of 387 fully vested shares of its Series A preferred stock for employee compensation and recorded an expense of \$5,644.
+For the three and six months ended December 31, 2021, the Company's Board of Directors authorized the issuance of 387 and 774, respectively of fully vested shares of its Series A preferred stock for employee compensation.
+The Company recorded expense of \$6,121 and \$11,765, respectively for the three and six months ended December 31, 2021 related to these issuances.